hatfieldlibrary/marc_data_migration/README.md

 data and writes the output to a `fuzzy-updated-records` file for later review.
 It also adds a `fuzzy-match-passed` or `fuzzy-match-failed` label to the 962 field so records can be reviewed later, after they are loaded into the system.
-If you add the `--track-title-matches` argument the program generates a tab-delimited audit file with accuracy metrics based on Levenshtein Distance and Jaccard Similarity.
+If you add the `--track-title-matches` argument, the program generates a tab-delimited audit file with accuracy metrics based on Levenshtein Distance and Jaccard Similarity.
 Sorting on these metrics can be useful during view and for identifying problems early.